 Save: This button will allow you to save materials you have customized to the library.

-Save: The Save button will allow you to save custom materials to the Materials Library for use in future projects.
 By saving the material, you will create a new material in the Material Library.
 It is highly recommended that you save all custom materials you create to the library.

 When you press the Save button, the Create New Template box will come up.
 This box will display a preview image of the material.
 You select the Category and Type you would like the material saved to from the drop down lists and give your new material a Name.
 To create a new category or type to save the material to, simply type in the new category or type name.
 Press the Ok button when you are done.

-Please Note: Materials that have not been customized may not be saved to the library.
+NOTE: Materials that have not been customized may not be saved to the library.
 The Save button is only available when a customized material is selected.

-Edit: The Edit button is used to edit custom materials you have saved to the Materials Library.
+Edit: The Gear button is used to edit custom materials you have saved to the Materials Library.
 If a custom material you have saved to the library is selected, Edit will bring up the Edit Template box and allow you to edit the Category, Type, Name, Description and Search Tags of the custom material.

 The Edit button allows you to move custom materials between Categories and Types.
 You can also create new Categories and Types by typing in new category and type names.
 The Edit button only allows you to edit custom materials.